 - Combination of line of credit and monthly payments

-You will also have to review and sign the HECM Anti-Churning Disclosure to verify that you will receive financial benefits.
+They will also have to review and sign the HECM Anti-Churning Disclosure to verify that they will receive financial benefits.
 Churning refers to an unethical practice where lenders repeatedly refinance homeowners to earn extra profit while offering the homeowner very little financial benefits.

-Refinancing Your Reverse Mortgage to a Traditional Mortgage
+Refinancing a Reverse Mortgage to a Traditional Mortgage

-You also have the option of refinancing your current reverse mortgage to a conventional loan, doing so through the following steps:
+Your client also has the option of refinancing their current reverse mortgage to a conventional loan, doing so through the following steps:

-- Check eligibility: You will need to meet the loan program’s property and borrower requirements, which vary depending on the type of mortgage for which you apply.
+- Check eligibility: They will need to meet the loan program’s property and borrower requirements, which vary depending on the type of mortgage for which they apply.

 - Shop for loans: Approach multiple lenders and compare the loan terms and regular refinance mortgage rates they are offering.

-- Apply for the loan: Pick your preferred option and fill out an application, supplying the lender with your property and financial information.
+- Apply for the loan: Have your client pick their preferred option and fill out an application, supplying the lender with their property and financial information.

 - Underwrite the loan: Once the lender approves the application, they will order a home appraisal and request additional income and asset information.
-They will also need to verify your credit scores.
+They will also need to verify the borrower’s credit scores.

 - Close on the loan: The final step involves reviewing the loan documents and paying loan fees and closing costs to close on the loan.

-Choosing whether to refinance your original reverse mortgage will depend on your situation.
-In some instances, such as when it will help you meet your financial needs, you may find it makes sense; however, in other instances, you may realize refinancing your reverse mortgage is not the right option for you.
+Choosing whether to refinance an original reverse mortgage will depend on the situation.
+In some instances, such as when it will help the borrower meet their financial needs, they may find it makes sense; however, in other instances, they may realize refinancing their reverse mortgage is not the right option for them.

-Refinancing your reverse mortgage can be an ideal option if:
+Refinancing a reverse mortgage can be an ideal option if:

-- The value of your home has increased
+- The value of the borrower’s home has increased

-- You can get a lower interest rate or more loan proceeds
+- The borrower can get a lower interest rate or more loan proceeds

-- There is an increase in your local HECM loan limits
+- There is an increase in the borrower’s local HECM loan limits

-- You would like to include your spouse in the loan
+- The borrower would like to include their spouse in the loan

-- You want to change how you receive your money
+- The borrower wants to change how they receive your money

-- You want to switch to a conventional mortgage
+- The borrower wants to switch to a conventional mortgage

-- You want to get a fixed interest rate
+- The borrower wants to get a fixed interest rate

 Pros and Cons of Refinancing a Reverse Mortgage

-Regardless of the reason driving your interest in reverse mortgage refinancing, you should consider the benefits and disadvantages the option offers.
+Regardless of the reason driving your client’s interest in reverse mortgage refinancing, they should consider the benefits and disadvantages the option offers.

 Pros